GreenShoeGarage/DataBench/README.md

 - arrange widgets to grid
 - duplicate page

 Page width/height is saved in project JSON and respected by the viewer.
+Widget position and size are also saved per page and retained when navigating between pages.

 On phones, the viewer transforms dashboard pages into stacked cards for readability.